Win IPL tickets

 Total Compensation = ₹4,000 × 6 = ₹24,000

-Iqbal would receive a total of ₹24,000 for the recovery period.
+Iqbal would receive a total of ₹24,000 as compensation during this recovery period.

 Also Read: How Does Workmen Compensation Injury Settlement Work?